frequently asked questions

 How can my child apply?

 By law, student applicants are offered admission through a random lottery.
 Admission is open to all NYC students with preference to students who live in CSD15.
 Students register for our lottery simply by completing a free application available on our website, and in hard copy.
-See the Applying to BUGS tab on our website for further application instructions.
+See the Applying to BUGS tab on our website for further application instructions and information on lottery preferences.
 After the lottery, students are admitted or added to the waitlist on a first-come, first-served basis.

 How long is the school day?